gabsoftware/GLoader/README.md

 # [GLoader](https://gabsoftware.github.io/GLoader/) - Powerful JavaScript and stylesheet loader

 GLoader is a Web resources loader with dependency and fallback management.
-The library is very lightweight (6 kb minified).
+The library is very lightweight (about 7 kb minified, 2 kb minified and gziped).

 JavaScript and CSS Stylesheets are supported.